vigji/cainjb/pages/page_09.md

 `I felt I should enjoy it as I got used to it.
 The bell again, and then a far sensation of feet.
 I was glad the man had come; time was not unlimited.`

-`I remembered that, when I was returning after a fortnight’s absence during which my assistant Charles Day had deputised for me in my lectures on mineralogy at Peebles University, a tactless hand had left on the blackboard: “Let us work while it is yet Day; for the Knight cometh when no man can work.”` John 9:4
+`I remembered that, when I was returning after a fortnight’s absence during which my assistant Charles Day had deputised for me in my lectures on mineralogy at Peebles University, a tactless hand had left on the blackboard: “Let us work while it is yet Day; for the Knight cometh when no man can work.”` John 9:4 night instead olf knight

 Original page: